Saturday, June 7, 2025

 It rained all afternoon.
 I did an oil change and cleaned up the boat.
 When the rain stopped, I flew the drone.

-INSIGHT - Lake Champlain is a very nice sailing area.
-I considered spending a summer here !
+INSIGHT - Lake Champlain is a delightful sailing area.
+I considered spending a summer here!

 Thursday, June 5, 2025